-When it comes to comparing reels at a different price point, both Shimano and Daiwa offers a range of prices to fit any budget.
+When it comes to comparing reels at different price points, both Shimano and Daiwa offer a range of prices to fit any budget.
 However, when it comes to lower-tier reels and their price point, Daiwa is a bit more budget-friendly for beginners to get started with.

 Size of Range

-One of the most important features in a reel is the braking system.
-With Shimano reels, you will be getting a centrifugal braking system which is extremely rugged.
-For Daiwa, you’ll be enjoying an advanced magnetic braking system which offers extreme smoothness.
-Both braking systems are highly reliable, but many anglers prefer Daiwa for the smooth magnetic braking over the rugged hard-stop of the Shimano.
+One of the most important features of a reel is the braking system.
+With Shimano reels, you will be getting a centrifugal braking system that is extremely rugged.
+For Daiwa, you’ll be enjoying an advanced magnetic braking system that offers extreme smoothness.
+Both braking systems are highly reliable, but many anglers prefer Daiwa for the smooth magnetic braking over the rugged hard stop of the Shimano.